EduardoRG/ai-chat-scroll-experiment/README.md

 ### Styling Components

-- Use existing Tailwind patterns with dark mode variants
+- Use existing Tailwind patterns with dark mode support
 - Maintain responsive design with Tailwind breakpoints and viewport units (`svh`)

 ### Redux State Updates

 - Use `createSlice` with PayloadAction types
 - Export both actions and typed selectors
-- Follow immutable patterns (RTK handles this with Immer)